ZPTXDev/Quaver/README.md

 ## Starting Quaver for the first time
 Run `npm ci` to install packages required to run Quaver.

-Then, run `npm run slash-deploy` **after** you've configured your `settings.js` in order to register your commands on Discord.
+Then, run `npm run slash-deploy` **after** you've configured your `settings.ts` in order to register your commands on Discord.

-Once that's done, run `npm start` to start the bot.
-This will be the only command you execute when starting Quaver from now on.
+Once that's done, run `npm run build` to compile the source code.
+Alternatively, you can run `npm run build-start` to compile the source code and start Quaver in one command.

+For subsequent startups, you can simply run `npm start`, which skips the compilation step.

 # FAQ
 ## What happened to Lyrics?